spitfire05/wavegen-rs/README.md

 ### 0.2

-0.2 intorduces a braking change in how macros are annotated, changing the annotation form from `frequency = n` to `frequency: n`
+- Braking change in how macros are annotated, changing the annotation form from `frequency = n` to `frequency: n`

+### 0.4

+- `Waveform::get_sample_rate` renamed to `Waveform::sample_rate` and now returns a borrowed values, as per rust API specs.
+- `Waveform::get_components_len` removed.
+The functionality can be achieved by a new getter `Waveform::components`.